websauna/websauna/docs/source/tutorials/gettingstarted/tutorial_05.rst

 Exploring admin interface
 -------------------------

 Click *Admin* in the top navigation bar and you can access the administration interface.
-This is were all newly created models will become visible.
+This is, where all newly created models will become visible.
 More about this later.

 .. image:: images/admin.png
     :width: 640px